 "Delenn asks the League for ships for a mission, she won't tell them where or when the mission will take place.
 The League hesitates, but they agree to support her.
 The fleet manages to prevent an attack by a Shadow Fleet.
 Franklin finally finds himself, and confronts his inner demons.
 An unexpected visitor from Sheridan's past arrives."

-On this day in 1998, First Wave aired "Lungfish."
+On this day in 1998 (in the U.S.), First Wave aired "Lungfish."
 Officially, this served as the seventh episode in the program's first season, and here's the plot summary as provided by the First Wave Wiki:

 "In this episode, Cade Foster discovers an experimental race of sea life that demonstrates uncharacteristic amphibian properties.
 A breed of fish that can breathe on land appears as a result of alien experimentation."